NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Major Fraud Cases Involving Credit Cards

-If it's a small amount of money and it's not that sophisticated of a scheme, at least from a police or prosecution standpoint, then they will probably pass the case over to the state authorities — police, District Attorney's office, and let them deal with it.
+If it's a small amount of money and not that sophisticated of a scheme, at least from a police or prosecution standpoint, then they will probably pass the case over to the state authorities—the police or the district Attorney's office—and let them deal with it.

 So, if you or a loved one is charged with credit card fraud or access device fraud, you're going to need some help.
 Sometimes, people will get roped into these cases where they really aren't the masterminds.

-They're not the ones that are receiving the bulk of the money related to the access device fraud.
-But, because they're involved with the people or because they're using someone's account, or there's someone linked to them, then they're going to be charged.
+They're not the ones receiving the bulk of the money related to the access device fraud.
+But because they're involved with the people, because they're using someone's account, or because someone is linked to them, they're going to be charged.

 Conspiracy to Commit Access Fraud

 They will normally be charged with a conspiracy related to access fraud.
-Also, they're going to be held accountable if the government can prove that they knew what was going on and they were a part of it for all of the money that was taken, even if they didn't get any of the money.
+They will also be held accountable if the government can prove that they knew what was going on and were a part of it for all of the money that was taken, even if they didn't get any of the money.

-That's one thing people have a hard time understanding and accepting which is, if you were part of an access fraud device scheme and a bunch of money was taken and you helped them take it, you're part of a conspiracy.
+People have a hard time understanding and accepting that if you were part of an access fraud device scheme and a bunch of money was taken and you helped them take it, you're part of a conspiracy.
+In legal terms, conspiracy means being part of a plan or agreement to commit a crime.

 Then, everybody who's part of a conspiracy is going to be responsible restitution-wise for all the money that was taken that you were a part of.
 Even if you didn't get the money, that's not the test.

 The test is, were you part of the conspiracy?
-If you were part of the conspiracy, how much money can be linked to that stolen conspiracy.
+If so, how much money can be linked to that stolen conspiracy?

 Developing a Strategy to Fight Access Fraud Charges

-That is where it comes down to really having a good attorney who can fight for you and figure out if there are any defenses for your case.
+That is where it comes down to really having a good attorney who can fight for you and determine whether there are any defenses to your case.

-If your case is in one of the federal criminal court in downtown Los Angeles or anywhere in the nation, you've come to the right place.
+If you're charged with access device fraud or credit card fraud at the federal level, there may be a chance to work out a fair resolution.
+We'll explore all options to ensure the best possible outcome for you.
+If your case is in federal criminal court in downtown Los Angeles or anywhere in the nation, you've come to the right place.
 I stand at the ready to help you.

-I've handled many cases both at the state and federal level.
-I know what defenses are available to you and I know when it's time to work out a deal with the prosecutors and what it takes to get the best possible deal when it comes to an access fraud device charge.
+I've handled many cases, both at the state and federal levels.
+I know what defenses are available to you when it's time to work out a deal with the prosecutors and what it takes to get the best possible deal on an access fraud device charge.

-Especially if you were not part of every single scheme or every single conspiracy and didn't receive any of the money and didn't know the extent or the scope of the access fraud device scheme.
+This is especially true if you were not part of every scheme or conspiracy, didn't receive any of the money, and didn't know the extent or scope of the access fraud device scheme.

 Contact the Hedding Law Firm If Charged with a Federal Offense

-So, pick up the phone if you need help or a loved one of yours needs help with a federal criminal credit card fraud or access device scheme case.
+So, pick up the phone if you or a loved one needs help with a federal criminal credit card fraud or access device scheme case.
 Ask to speak to Ron Hedding.
 Set up a meeting with me.

 We will go over the evidence.
 We'll go over the best strategy to get you out of the criminal justice system as fast as possible.
 Hedding Law Firm is a criminal defense law firm located at 16000 Ventura Blvd #1208 Encino, CA 91436.
 Contact us for a free case evaluation at (213) 374-3952.